centerforpolicingequity/certscrape/README.md

 # CITI Update Center
+## Current Version: 2.1.1

-This Python script scans all PDF files in a provided directory (including subdirectories), specifically for CITI Training Certifications.
+This Python program scans all PDF files in a provided directory (including subdirectories), specifically for CITI Training Certifications.
 It can also keep an up-to-date log of all CITI certifications held by current employees and those listed as key personnel on CPE projects.

-*NEW* GUI Added!

-Citi Update Center.py
-Runs the main GUI for the CITI Update Center.
-From here, a user can select one of three options: Scan CITI Certificates, Update CITI Status, or exit.

 **Scan CITI Certificates**